Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_search_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_search_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_search_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Delayed Reaction
+Delays damage done to players for the configured amount of time
+\
+\
+**ConVars**
+\
+_ttt_randomat_delayedreaction_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_delayedreaction_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_delayedreaction_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_delayedreaction_time_ - Default: 5 - The time in seconds that damage should be delayed.

 ## Derptective
 Forces the detective(s) and detraitor(s) to use the M249 H.U.G.E. with infinite ammo and an adjusted rate of fire.